sods/bcm/README.md

 Bayesian Committee Machine
+===

 This software used to be hosted by Anton Schwaighofer, but doesn't appear to be on line any more.
 We've added it here under the sods repo to ensure it is available.
+Below is Anton's original README file.

 Version 1.0, November 2005